 For VCs, there is really one north star, optimization of time.
 From there, that can be broken out into three buckets: LP collaboration (back-office), business operations (front-office), and portfolio collaboration (back + front office).

-Thus, if I were to start a venture fund today, I would pick the following stack:
+Thus, if I were to start a fund or company today, I would pick the following stack:

 Customer Relationship Management Software

 At the heart of any successful venture capital firm or early stage startup is a solid understanding of their customers.
 A good CRM system can help you manage your customer interactions, track leads, and manage your sales pipeline.

 Financial Management, Human Resources, and Accounting Software

 Managing your finances is critical for any business, but it's particularly important for venture capital firms and startups.
 Accounting and financial management software like QuickBooks, Xero, and FreshBooks can help you manage your expenses, invoices, and financial reporting.

 Effective communication and collaboration are critical to the success of any venture capital firm or startup.